zoranzhao/pytorch/CONTRIBUTING.md

 ## Codebase structure

-A diagram of the important parts of the codebase
+A diagram of the parts of the codebase showing at a high level picture, the frontend, backend, ATen and kernels.
 ![code base structure](simplified-codebase-structure.svg)